kreait/firebase-php/docs/testing.rst

       }
     }

-The Firebase Admin SDK automatically connects to the Authentication emulator when the ``FIREBASE_AUTH_EMULATOR_HOST`` environment variable is set.
+Firebase Admin SDKs automatically connect to the Authentication emulator when the ``FIREBASE_AUTH_EMULATOR_HOST`` environment variable is set.

 .. code-block:: bash